‘Chicago’ theatrical records: How the trailblazing musical set a new Broadway standard

 Longest-running show to premiere on Broadway

-Only The Phantom of the Opera has run longer than Chicago.
+Only The Phantom of the Opera ran longer than Chicago, closing in 2023 after 35 years.
 However, the Andrew Lloyd Webber musical had its world premiere in London's West End before coming stateside, whereas Chicago began in New York.

 Longest-running American musical on Broadway